SitholeWB/social-media-api/docs/API.md

 # API Documentation

-The MediaService API is a RESTful interface built with ASP.NET Core.
+The SocialMedia API is a RESTful interface built with ASP.NET Core.
 It uses standard HTTP methods and status codes.

 ## Controllers Overview